Natalie Gregory

 Natalie Gregory is an American former child actress.

 Early years

 Gregory is the daughter of Cliff and Linda Gregory.
-She has an older sister.
+She has an older sister, Sharee.

 Career

 She starred as Alice in the 1985 television film Alice in Wonderland.

 Gregory has had guest-starring roles in a number of television series, including a two-part episode of Highway to Heaven.
 She provided the voice of Jenny Foxworth for the 1988 Disney animated film Oliver & Company.

+Gregory retired from acting in 1990.
+She now works as Vice President of Carahsoft Technology Group.